NWS Confirms Multiple Tornadoes in AR from January 10-11 Storms

 LITTLE ROCK, Ark. – Severe storms that ravaged the state of Arkansas on January 10-11, 2020 resulted in numerous reports of storm damage and the first few tornadoes of the year.

-The National Weather Service offices in Tulsa, OK, Little Rock, AR and Jackson, MS have surveyed some of the damage and confirmed a total of four tornadoes as of Sunday evening.
+The National Weather Service offices in Tulsa, OK, Little Rock, AR and Jackson, MS have surveyed some of the damage and confirmed a total of ten tornadoes as of Monday evening.

 - EF-2 Tornado: Logan County, near Midway.
 Estimated wind peak between 111 and 135 mph.
 Path length was 13.6 miles.